fethiozdol/fethiozdol.github.io/_posts/2024-07-01-ht-startup-w-devops-p01.md

     Swipe left to see how our pipelines work in our hybrid solution.
 </div>

 Thanks to trunk-based development, strict conventional commits and automated semantic versioning, our builds produce immutable builds that we build once and deploy many.
-CD pipelines understand the target environment from the artefact version and perform Terraform plan & apply, which does CloudFormation stack create/update in the background.
+CD pipelines determine the target environment from the artefact version and perform Terraform plan and apply, which does CloudFormation stack create/update in the background.

 Finally, if the Workload Infra Base gets very big, we can segregate into 2 or more repositories and orchestrate their delivery using [Terragrunt](https://terragrunt.gruntwork.io/).

-We were quite happy with our experiment and decided to follow this pattern in building SaaS at Xecuta.
-I understand our approach may seem too complex or unnecessary for some, but again, best out of two worlds:

-- Thanks to Terraform, we can reuse terraform modules produced by the community and/or build our own private modules, resulting in low and modular LoC for our infrastructure-as-code
-- Thanks to AWS SAM, we can develop serverless applications and test them locally
-- We can still manage inter-workload and intra-workload dependencies in a consistent and reliable way

-I hope you enjoyed my first blog post about Workload Infra Base pattern with hybrid implementation using AWS SAM and Terraform.
+## Conclusion

+Our hybrid solution with Terraform and AWS SAM allows us to reuse community modules, manage dependencies efficiently, and develop serverless applications with local testing capabilities.
+This approach balances simplicity with robust infrastructure management, crucial for our startup’s growth.

-Part 2 of this series will continue with which SCM and Orchestration tool(s) we opted to use and how we built our Shared Services initially.
+Stay tuned for Part 2, where I'll delve into our chosen SCM and orchestration tools and how we built our Shared Services.